 Every day, we know the decisions we make have an impact on our environment.
-Reducing our footprint by using resources responsibly helps us increase efficiency, save money, and attract and retain clients and employees.
+Reducing our footprint by using resources responsibly helps us increase efficiency, save money, and attract and retain key stakeholders.

-We are also looking to further reduce our carbon footprint, instituting a program aimed at becoming carbon-neutral for all of our global Scope 1 and Scope 2 carbon emissions (direct emissions as well as indirect emissions from electricity) by the end of 2020.
+In 2020, our recycling rate ticked up to 74 percent and we expect to make further progress once we deploy our global recycling strategy that we paused in 2020 due to COVID-19.
+To further reduce our carbon footprint, we’ve instituted a program aimed at achieving carbon neutrality for all of our global Scope 1 and Scope 2 carbon emissions (direct emissions as well as indirect emissions from electricity).
 This effort will require engagement of our offices globally as we increase our purchase of RECs and carbon offsets, facilitating development of green energy.
-In addition, we are focused on reducing our carbon footprint on an absolute basis over the next 10 years in alignment with the Science-Based Target Initiative.
+In addition, we are focused on reducing our carbon footprint on an absolute basis over the next 10 years in alignment with the science-based target initiative.